Julia-1439/calculator/README.md

 # calculator

+Wow!
+The final project in the The Odin Project 'Foundations' curriculum.
+This one was quite difficult, most notably because of figuring out how to program the logic.

+How I approached programming the logic was oscillating between drawing flowcharts, programming, and testing.
+The flowcharts I draw (for [example]()) depict 'states' of the calculator as determined by the internal variable states, and arrows connecting them representing button presses from the user.
+I've probably drew at least five flowcharts throughout the course of this, incrementally refining them until it fully represented my calculator and was bug-free.

+Drawing flowcharts was crucial in testing to make sure I had tested all major cases and edge cases.

+Git branching proved to be useful again to help guide my development by enforcing what feature I was working on at any given time.
+The power of a good commit history also showed itself, when I was having trouble recalling why I made a certain change; [this commit message](https://github.com/Julia-1439/calculator/commit/c88202bf7f84f3796e8c75303a1a66b6acef7dc3) helped me understand why.

+This project was also an exercise in patience and perseverance.
+I wasn't excited about every single part of this project, but that need not be true to be a developer.
+And when my code was buggy and I had to refactor my whole solution, I just had to take it one step at a time and not rush myself, as frustrated as I was.

+Approximate Time spent:
+- Logic: 16:20 hours
+- Styling: 5:30 hours
+- Total: 23:45 hours

+Extra Credit:
+1:55 and counting

+A considerable, but not overwhelming, amount of time was spent on ensuring my commits were modular and commit messages were quality.
+Using `git add --patch` for the former was very useful.

 ## Definitions
 The following are terms we use in our commits and comments (starting in commit afb25e1).
 Each `*` indicates an arbitrary operator.